de Rham-Witt sheaves via algebraic cycles: Abstract

 \section{Abstract}

-We show that additive higher Chow groups on smooth varieties over a field of characteristic $p \not = 2$ induce a Zariski sheaf of pro-differential graded algebras, whose Milnor range is isomorphic to the Zariski sheaf of the big de Rham-Witt complexes of L. Hesselholt and I. Madsen.
-When $p > 2$, the Zariski hypercohomology of the $p$-typical part of the sheaves arising from additive higher Chow groups computes the crystalline cohomology of smooth varieties.
-This revisits the 1970s results of S. Bloch and L. Illusie on crystalline cohomology.
+We show that the additive higher Chow groups of regular schemes over a field induce a Zariski sheaf of pro-differential graded algebras, whose Milnor range is isomorphic to the Zariski sheaf of big de Rham-Witt complexes.
+This provides an explicit cycle-theoretic description of the big de Rham-Witt sheaves.
+Several applications are derived.